fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 - If a let, let-rec, try-finally or try-catch has the flag, then the flag is set for the body.

+The overall type is "propagated" either before or after the checking of the expression, depending on the expression.
+For the following, it is propagated before:

+* Array and list expressions, both fixed-size and computed
+* `new ABC<_>(...)` expressions
+* Object expressions `{ new ABC<_>(...) with ... }`
+* Tuple, record and anonymous record expressions when the overall known type is also a tuple, record or anonymous record expression.

+For other expressions, the overall type is propagated after checking.

-If an expresson has a known type `ty` with the flag set, and, after checking, the type of the expression `ty2` is different to `ty`, then a type-directed conversion is attempted by
+When an overall type `overallTy` is propagated to an expresson with type `exprTy` and the "must convert to" flag is set, and `overallTy` doesn't unify with `exprTy`, then a type-directed conversion is attempted by:

-1. Trying to add a coercion constraint from `ty2 :> ty`.
+1. Trying to add a coercion constraint from `exprTy :> overallTy`.
 If this succeeds, a coercion operation is added to the elaborated expression.

-2. Trying to convert a function type to a delegate type by the standard rules.
+2. Trying to convert a function type `exprTy` to a delegate type `overallTy` by the standard rules.
 If this succeeds, a delegate construction operation is added to the elaborated expression.

-3. Trying the special conversions `int32` to `int64`, `int32` to `single`, `int32` to `double`.
+3. Trying the special conversions `int32` to `int64`, `int32` to `single`, `int32` to `double` from `exprTy` to `overallTy`.
    If this succeeds, a numeric conversion is added to the elaborated expression.

-4. Searching for an `op_Implicit` method on either `ty` or `ty2`.
+4. Searching for a matching `op_Implicit` method on either `exprTy` or `overallTy`.
 If this succeeds, a call to the `op_Implicit` is added to the elaborated expression.

+If the "must convert to" flag is not set on `overallTy`, then unification between `overallTy` and `exprTy` occurs as previously.

-For existing cases where an inference variable and flexibility constraint is added for a known type (e.g. when checking an element of a list), the checking process is unchanged.
+> NOTE: There are some existing cases in the F# language specification where an inference variable and flexibility constraint
+> is already added for a known type (specifically when checking an element of a list or array when the element type has
+> been inferred to be nominal and supports subtyping).
+In these cases, the checking process is unchanged.

+> NOTE: For list, array, `new`, object expressions, tuple, record and anonymous-record expressions, pre-checking integration
+> allows the overall type to be propagated into the partially-known type (e.g. an
+> list expression is known to have at least type `list<_>` for some element type), which in turn allows the
+> inference of element types or type araguments.
+This may be relevant to processing the contents of the expression.
+> For example, consider
+>
+>      let xs : seq<A> = [ B(); C() ]
+>
+> Here the list is initially known to have type `list<?>` for some unknown type, and the overall known type `seq<A>`
+> is then integrated with this type, inferring `?` to be `A`.
+This is then used as the known overall type when checking
+> the element expressions.

 These conversions also apply for optional arguments, for example: